Create new score

 If you can't find an appropriate template, then click "Choose Instruments".

-The instrument window is divided into two columns:
+The Chose Instruments window is divided into two columns:

 The left column contains a list of instruments, or voice parts to choose from.
 This list is categorized into instrument families, and clicking a category shows the full list of instruments in each family.